About the Partnership

 Learn About the SimCenter Partnership

-California State University, Chico has partnered with Enloe Medical Center, Feather River Hospital and Oroville Hospital to provide a center designed to facilitate interdisciplinary contacts and relationships throughout the community.
+California State University, Chico has partnered with Enloe Medical Center and Oroville Hospital to provide a center designed to facilitate interdisciplinary contacts and relationships throughout the community.
 Human patient simulation technology-and the development of this partnership is a joint venture that weaves together education and practice with the goal of building students clinical competencies without risk or harm to patients.
 In addition, faculty can hone their teaching skills using cutting edge teaching tools.
 Practicing nurses can access training for changing clinical environments, systems and equipment.